 Health Savings Account (HSA)

-- minimum balance required to open
+- No minimum balance required to open account or earn dividends

 - Dividends compounded daily, paid monthly

 - Monthly statement

 - Special HSA debit card for purchases and ATM transactions

 - Accessible via ATM, ASK SECU, online through Member Access, Mobile Access or our Mobile App, your local branch, and our 24/7 Member Services

 - Ability to make payments through SECU’s BillPay Service